What the national media are saying after the Seahawks’ loss to the Ravens

 “I’m not taking a ton from the Seahawks’ loss to Baltimore.
 Seattle struggled containing a unique quarterback.
 Russell Wilson had his first real off day of the year.
 It happens.”

 Peter King calls the MVP race “wide open” in his Football Morning in America column for NBC Sports.
-He also named Marcus Peters one of three defensive players of the week.
+He also named former Washington Huskies cornerback Peters one of three defensive players of the week.

 “A vote today would be the most wide-open vote since 2003.
 Fifty media members vote for one player each, and in 2003 Peyton Manning and Steve McNair tied for the win with 16 votes, and four other players split the final 18 votes.
 Now, with the specter of Patrick Mahomes possibly playing only 12 full games, I’d put three players at the head of the class right now: Russell Wilson, Aaron Rodgers and Lamar Jackson.
 The Jackson candidacy could get quite intriguing.
 He’s on pace to rush for 1,317 yards, which is absolutely insane, with a passer rating of 94.1.
 Imagine rushing for more yards than Alvin Kamara, with a better passer rating than Carson Wentz.
 Jackson’s on track to do both of those things.
 Plenty of season left, thankfully for the voters.”

-Russell Wilson wasn’t as bad as his stat line looks — though that pick six was bad, Bill Barnwell writes for ESPN.
+Wilson wasn’t as bad as his stat line looks — though that pick six was bad, Bill Barnwell writes for ESPN.

 “The current favorite in the MVP race didn’t have a terrible game Sunday, but a Ravens pass defense that had been porous at times stifled him.
 Don Martindale’s defense allowed Wilson to complete just 48.8% of his passes, and while he has been grossly exceeding his expected completion percentage per NFL Next Gen Stats throughout the season, his expected completion percentage Sunday was only 50.9%.
 That’s the fourth-lowest expected completion percentage for any quarterback over the past two seasons.”